 Some children should not receive MMR vaccine.
 These include:

-Children who have ever had an allergic reaction to gelatin or to the antibiotic neomycin
+Children who have ever had a severe allergic reaction to gelatin or to the antibiotic

-Children who have had a previous serious reaction to MMR vaccine.
+Children who have had a previous serious reaction to the MMR vaccine

 Some children with immune system conditions such as HIV/AIDS or cancer

-Children taking medications that weaken the immune system, such as steroids
+Children taking medicines that weaken the immune system, such as steroids

-Your child's health care provider will advise you about vaccines in these and other
+Your child's healthcare provider will advise you about vaccines in these and other

 What are the risks from MMR vaccines?

 As with any medicine, vaccines carry a small risk of serious harm, such as a severe